rasikjain/SimpleNotes/README.md

 # SimpleNotes

-This App is built using React, TypeScript, Node.js, GraphQL, Apollo-server-express, MongoDB, Typegoose, Mongoose
+This App is built using React, TypeScript, Node.js, GraphQL, Apollo-server-express, Apollo Codegen, TypeGraphQL, MongoDB, Typegoose, Mongoose

 ## Steps to Run the Application